 There are lots of great personal finance apps out there and Mint remains one of the most popular for those who need a little help keeping up with their monthly budget.
 Mint makes it even easier to get a grip on your financial situation by offering free credit scores to its users.
-You may have seen an offer to obtain your free score after logging in to your Mint account, but chances are, you don't know what the difference is between a free score and one that you pay for from FICO.
+You may have seen an offer to obtain your free score after logging into your Mint account, but chances are, you don't know what the difference is between a Mint credit score and one that you pay for from FICO.

 The Mint free credit score joins the ranks of those offered by services like Credit Karma and Credit Sesame, and most recently, certain banks and credit cards.